 What immigration benefits does my common-law partner receive?

-Canadian law treats common-law partners in much the same way as married couples.
-If you are a Permanent Resident or Canadian Citizen, then you have the option to sponsor your common-law partner as a Permanent Resident.
-If you are applying for permanent Residence in Canada, including your common-law partner in your application ensures that he or she receives Permanent Resident status at the same time as you do.
-If you are applying for a skilled work permit or study permit to Canada, your common-law partner is likely to also qualify for an open work permit as your accompanying spouse.
+Canadian law treats common-law partners in much the same way as married couples, both for permanent and temporary immigration purposes.
+If you are a Permanent Resident or Canadian Citizen, you have the option to sponsor your common-law partner as a Permanent Resident through the family sponsorship programs.
+If you are applying for Permanent Residence yourself, say through Express Entry, you can include your common-law partner in your application and they will receive Permanent Resident status at the same time as you do.
+If you are applying for a study permit to Canada, or certain types of work permits, your common-law spouse is likely to qualify for an open work permit as your accompanying dependent.

 Do you have to file taxes together if common law?